 Like the authors of the NT epistles, the church fathers wrote in order to address the topics of the day, not to produce comprehensive guides to the Christian life or doctrine; scholars who speculate on what must have been or should have been said will soon find themselves on shaky ground.

 Rogers wants to “determine if tongues were still practiced as they were in the times of the apostles” (134).
 Since therefore we possess almost no information about tongues even in apostolic times, and little about its use in post-apostolic times, the comparison of one data set with another is bound to disappoint.

 2. Unwarranted appeals to authority

 Rogers quotes others’ opinions as fact; two examples will suffice.
 First (139), that “Robertson is right in saying, ‘[Irenaeus’] rather vague statement may rest on some report as to the Montanists of Asia Minor…’” Truly?
-How do we know this?
+How do we know he is right in saying this?